-Sitting disease – one of the lower back pain causes
+Sitting disease – one of the causes of lower back pain

-Long periods of sitting is the main cause of the majority of lower back disorders in North America.
-The prevalence of lower back disorders such as sciatica or sciatic nerve impingement, herniated disc, strain on lower back, etc are costly to workforce efficiency.
+Long periods of sitting are the main cause of the majority of lower back disorders in North America.
+The prevalence of lower back disorders such as sciatica or sciatic nerve impingement, herniated disc, the strain on the lower back, etc is costly to workforce efficiency.
 An article in Wall Street Journal states that the lower back pain from sitting on chairs costs the American economy $70 billion a year.

-The long hours of sitting has kept our muscles in a fixed position, shortened its range of motion.
+The long hours of sitting have kept our muscles in a fixed position, shortened their range of motion.
 Sitting has also weakened our muscles, tendons.
 Multiply the daily sitting routine by many years.
 By then, our muscles will become adapted to the sitting posture.
 If sitting is an Olympic sport, we will be some of the best athletes in the event.

 Nevertheless, it is not too late to reverse the negative effects of inflexibility.
 As they say, Better Late Than Never!

-The weight gain due to inactivity, from too much sitting, also put the additional load to the joints.
+The weight gain due to inactivity, from too much sitting, also puts an additional load on the joints.
 The joints have to carry the extra weight.
 The already weakened joints are more prone to strain or injury that can result from unexpected sudden movements.

 For the athlete in you, the well-timed engagements of flexibility and strength are the key to superb athletic performance.
-Dr. Stuart McGill, spine biomechanics professor at University of Waterloo, Ontario, Canada, dubbed the correctly timed combination engagements of flexibility, strength in the core ~ Superstiffness.
+Dr. Stuart McGill, a spine biomechanics professor at the University of Waterloo, Ontario, Canada, dubbed the correctly timed combination engagements of flexibility, strength in the core ~ Superstiffness.
 The Superstiffness concept is what a lot of the elite athletes use.
-Baseball players engage their core via Superstiffness to swing their bats to score home runs, golf players drive the balls over 150 yards, mixed martial arts athletes swing their hips to deliver roundhouse kicks, etc. Activity of daily living (ADL) is the scale down version of high level athletic performance.
+Baseball players engage their core via Superstiffness to swing their bats to score home runs, golf players drive the balls over 150 yards, mixed martial arts athletes swing their hips to deliver roundhouse kicks, etc. The activity of daily living (ADL) is the scale down version of high-level athletic performance.
 Being active and being mobile is key to lower back pain prevention.

-The rise of lower back pain issues is due to mainly to our sedentary lifestyle.
-Compared to our ancestors, we move less now and live in a time period of over-abundance.
-Unfortunately, evolution of human body has not caught up with the rate of modernization that has eliminated famine, more diseases, which our human body capacity is designed for.
+The rise of lower back pain issues is mainly to our sedentary lifestyle.
+Compared to our ancestors, we move less now and live in an age of over-abundance.
+Unfortunately, the evolution of the human body has not caught up with the rate of modernization that has eliminated famine, more diseases, which our human body capacity is designed for.
 The majority of the causes of lower back pain ailments are due to long periods of sitting.
-Dubbed “sitting is the new smoking”, lack of movement during long periods of sitting has weakened the skeletal supporting muscles and kept certain muscles in our bodies shortened while caused other muscles to lengthen.
-In order to address the root cause of the lower back pain issues, we need to maintain our back flexibility, strength and overall aerobic endurance and muscular endurance.
+Dubbed “sitting is the new smoking”, lack of movement during long periods of sitting has weakened the skeletal supporting muscles and kept certain muscles in our bodies shortened while causing other muscles to lengthen.
+To address the root cause of the lower back pain issues, we need to maintain our back flexibility, strength and overall aerobic endurance and muscular endurance.
 The approach to lower back pain remedial program design should be holistic.

 - Sedentary living is the ‘new smoking’ and we’re paying for it, study says, CBC News report, Oct 24, 2014, 9:33 PM ET, available on http://www.cbc.ca/news/business/sedentary-living-is-the-new-smoking-and-we-re-paying-for-it-study-says-1.2811872